Designing and developing an Internet of Things search engine

 An in-depth look at the reasoning, process and obstacles of designing and developing the world’s first Internet of Things search engine.

 The deadline was met and the first iteration of Thingful was released on December 12th, 2013.
-It mapped thousands of diverse kinds of public things that were connected to the internet, even unexpected things like sharks and turtles.
+It mapped thousands of diverse kinds of public things that were connected to the internet — even unexpected things like sharks and turtles.
 You could click on things to find out more and have discussions via comments.
 It was featured in well-regarded international publications.

 With only a few days to put together a simple but scalable identity system, this was an intense period.
-My approach was to focus on figuring out what the brand should stand for, what its persona should be.
+Our approach was to focus on figuring out what the brand should stand for, what its persona should be.

 The name originated from thinking of adjectives for the product, like meaningful and beautiful.
 It was a matter of merging those with the subject of the product, the things, so it became Thingful.
-This seemed to communicate exactly what the product was, full of things.
+This seemed to communicate exactly what the product was, a world full of things.

 As the product evolved, the identity grew to accommodate sub-brands and all the necessary marketing collateral.

 The user experience research and testing relied a lot on the collective experience, instinct and bias of the Umbrellium team and friends.
 This isn’t what I preach, to be frank, as I firmly believe in researching target users and I’ve relied on that method successfully in other applications I’ve worked on.

 Thingful was a different beast though, not only did it have a very ambitious deadline and thus incredible pace but it was also a pioneering project in a nascent industry.
 That meant little to no time for organising user testing, leading us to improvise methods that were very informal and unscientific with colleagues and friends but it gave us enough to work with.
 There was also little information available online regarding the interface patterns we were designing.
 Post launch, we relied heavily on understanding user behaviour by making sure we tracked as many interactions as we could, such as like how deep people zoomed in and how far they panned the map.